rocky-linux/documentation/docs/gemstones/view_kernel_conf.md

 `uname -r` and substitute its return value in commands by using `$(uname -r)`

-RHEL and derivative distributions (Fedora, CentOS Stream, Scientific Linux, RockyLinux, AlmaLinux, et. al.) also store the config used for bootable installed kernels in the `/boot` directory used by Grub2 as ASCII files:
+RHEL and derivative distributions (Fedora, CentOS Stream, Scientific Linux, RockyLinux, AlmaLinux, et. al.) also store the configuration used for bootable installed kernels in the `/boot` directory used by Grub2 as ASCII files:

 ```bash
 /boot/config-<kernel-release>
 ```

-To check the currently running kernel config for a particular value:
+To check the currently running kernel configuration for a particular value:

 ```bash
 cat /boot/config-$(uname -r) | grep -i <keyword>